HelayLiu/AccessControlVulnerabilities/RQ2/README.md

     └── DCS/
 ```
 ### How to Run the Scripts
-1. For each tool, you should have the corresponding environment set up according to their websites(e.g., AChecker, Gigahorse, Mythril, etc.).
+1. For each tool, you should have the corresponding environment set up according to their websites(e.g., AChecker, Slither, Mythril, etc.).

 2. Then, run the scripts in the `RQ2/Code/` directory.
 Each script is designed to analyze a specific dataset or tool configuration:
    - For example, to run AChecker on the Code4rena dataset, execute: